JetBrains/amper/docs/src/user-guide/plugins/topics/structure.md

     This changes the ID from the default `build-config` to `build-konfig`.

     :warning: Changing the default ID makes little sense if we are not sharing the plugin between projects, which is not supported yet.
-    Currently, the ID string doesn't have well-defined format, so leaving the ID at its default is a good idea.
+    Currently, the ID string doesn't have a well-defined format, so leaving the ID at its default is a good idea.

 ## Making plugins available in the project